laixintao/uwsgi-docs/articles/FunWithPerlEyetoyRaspberrypi.rst

-玩转Perl, Eyetoy和RaspberryPi
+Fun with Perl, Eyetoy and RaspberryPi
 =====================================

-作者: Roberto De Ioris
+Author: Roberto De Ioris

-时间: 2013-12-07
+Date: 2013-12-07

 .. image:: https://raw.github.com/unbit/uwsgi-capture/master/rpi-examples/rpi_eyetoy.jpg

-简介
+Intro
 *****

 This article is the result of various experiments aimed at improving uWSGI performance and usability in various areas before the 2.0 release.